2 Rubric and Assessment

 We all come to digital work with differing degrees of digital literacy.
 By framing assessment as ‘satisfactory’ I recognize that each of you are different, and I assess you against your own starting point and your own growth.

-You will receive feedback and be in communication with me and with our TA throughout the course; our feedback will help you grow.
+You will receive feedback and be in communication with me throughout the course; the feedback is meant to help you grow as a scholar.

-The final project is assessed against the same criteria as the coursework.
-Community participation is assessed through your substantive and generous collaboration via the annotations and in the Slack.
+The capstone exercise is assessed against the same criteria as the coursework.
+Community participation is assessed through your substantive and generous collaboration via the annotations and in the Zulip space.

 Here are the instructions I give to my TAs on how we grade.